Dale Hodges Park Overview

 - South connection to Bow River Pathway system

-- Transit Access: Bus stops available along 52 Street NW
+- Transit Access: Bus stops along 52 Street NW

-- Accessibility: Paved pathways and boardwalks suitable for all mobility levels
+- Accessibility: Paved paths and boardwalks for all mobility levels

 Parking Information

-- Upper Lot: Main parking area with information kiosk
+- Upper Lot: Main parking with information kiosk

 - Lower Lot: Secondary parking near river access

-- Note: Parking lots can fill up during peak hours and weekends
+- Note: Lots can fill up during peak times

 Essential Gear for Dale Hodges Park